サクサク読めて、アプリ限定の機能も多数!

 Most new things in technology turn out to be fads: patterns of talking and doing that come and go without leaving a permanent mark.
 Microkernels; EPIC architectures like IA-64; object request brokers; and 1990s’-style neural nets are gone, and will not return.
 Sorry for the deep throwbacks; only time proves which things are fads, so for uncontroversial examples we have to reach pretty far back.
 Wh

-Introducing Nebula, an open source scalable overlay networking tool with a focus on performance, simplicity and security.
 “What is the easiest way to securely connect tens of thousands of computers, hosted at multiple cloud service providers in dozens of locations around the globe?”
-If you want our answer, it’s Nebula, but I recommend that you read the rest of this short post before clicking that
+If you want our answer, it’s Nebula, but I recommend that you read the rest of this short post before clicking that shiny link.
+At Slack, we asked ourselves this very question a few years ago.
+We tried a number of approaches to this probl

 Two years ago, I wrote a post about Libslack, Slack’s shared C++ client library.
 That post described how Slack used the Libslack library in its mobile applications to encapsulate shared business logic, and to handle syncing and caching of data.
 In the intervening time, we decided to move away from using a shared C++ library in our clients, but we haven’t discussed that decision publicly.
 We were s

-A group of engineers, designers, and writers began to centralize and standardize components.
-We named it Slack Kit.
 This post was co-written with Zack Sultan, Lead Product Designer at Slack In 2016, Slack was two years old and already used by millions of people.
-Our codebase had grown rapidly, and like many companies that focused on product/market fit, our code was built in a way that favored time
+Our codebase had grown rapidly, and like many companies that focused on product/market fit, our code was built in a way that favored time-to-market over maintainability, consistency, or reusability.
+We never encountered a single breaking point in our us

 Service Workers at Slack: Our Quest for Faster Boot Times and Offline Support Using a CDN-cached HTML file, a persisted Redux store, and a Service Worker, we reduced Slack boot time by more than 50%.
 We recently rolled out a new version of Slack on the desktop, and one of its headlining features is a faster boot time.
 In this post, we’ll take a look back at our quest to get Slack running quickly,